Acaree/FeLiNa-Engine/README.md

 	  A function node activated by other event node, can activate another function node.
 After putting all nodes, click compile button to save it.
 	- After that, drag the script to a game object script component (if the game object don't have it, you can create one script component in inspector).
 Open the graph from inspector and set all values and references.
 	- Nodes need to be edited in assets folder.
 After editing it, remove the script from all gameobjects that contains it and drag it again.
+You need to set all references & values again.
 	- Press play to execute scripts.
 If you open from inspector a game object graph, you can see the graph with the debug draw.